Ryanair faces one-day strike in five countries over contracts

 "As we demonstrated in Germany yesterday, Ryanair will pre-advise customers of a small number of flight cancellations," Ryanair Chief Marketing Officer Kenny Jacobs said in a statement.

-Ryanair suffered its worst ever strikes this summer after slow progress in negotiating collective labor agreements with pilots and cabin crew.
+Ryanair suffered its worst ever strikes this summer after slow progress in negotiating collective labour agreements with pilots and cabin crew.

 In August it reached a deal with striking Irish pilots, but unions representing pilots and cabin crew in Germany have threatened further walkouts if Ryanair does not improve offers on terms and pay.